Prince735-ctrl/Attacking-Documentation-/README.md

 -Host it using a tunneling service

--Create a believable message to trick the victim
+-Create a urgent believable message to trick the victim

 -Wait for any interaction